SqueezersBy Ellen Lambeth

 No matter where you live in the United States, there is most likely a constrictor near you.
 Here are a few kinds you might come across.

 Most kingsnakes are constrictors that eat just about anything, including mammals, birds, reptiles, amphibians, and eggs, plus insects and other invertebrates.
 They earn their name because they often eat other snakes—even venomous ones.
 Venom has no effect on kingsnakes.
-The California kingsnake at left is just about to finish a rattlesnake meal.
-The harmless Mexican milk snake above is a kingsnake that looks a lot like the venomous coral snake, which it sometimes eats.
+The California kingsnake above is just about to finish a rattlesnake meal.
+The harmless Mexican milk snake top right is a kingsnake that looks a lot like the venomous coral snake, which it sometimes eats.

 This bullsnake may look like a big bully, with the pattern and pose of a rattlesnake about to strike.
 It may even hiss and twitch its tail in some dry leaves to sound like a rattlesnake.
 But never fear: This snake would much rather slither away from a threat.
 It’s a slow mover, though, so often tries bluffing its way out of trouble instead.